Canada’s Geothermal Energy Solutions

 The Canadian Geothermal Association, rebranded in 2018 as Geothermal Canada, was founded in 1974.
 The impetus for the founding came from the inaugural Geothermal Resources Council meeting in Brawley, California in 1973.
 A professional organization wanting to share technology, resources, and experiences, Geothermal Canada is not a lobby group but a scientifically oriented venue for discussion of technical and academic aspects of the industry.
 Geothermal Canada seeks to provide expertise to all interested parties and further geothermal collaboration and innovation in Canada.

-Dr. Catherine Hickson is the Chief Geologist of Terrapin Geothermics, a Canadian energy project development and engineering firm.
+Dr. Catherine Hickson, P.Geo, is the Chief Geologist of Terrapin Geothermics, a Canadian energy project development and engineering firm.
 Dr. Hickson leads all geotechnical work for Terrapin, providing industry knowledge and expertise for Alberta No. 1, Alberta's first conventional geothermal energy facility.

 Dr. Hickson's project highlights encompass greenfield exploration in eight countries, and discovery of geothermal resources (320 MW, inferred) and operating plants, including Soda Lake 15 MWe), Svartsengi (75 MWe) and Reykjanes (100 MWe).

 Dr. Hickson is also the Vice President of Geothermal Canada, an organization founded in 1974 to assist Canadians and Canadian companies in the development of geothermal resources nationally and globally.